 Blood clots can occur when:

-- there is a disparity between the two systems that balance the clotting process in our blood; either (A) too much activity of the proteins and blood platelets that form clots (the procoagulant system), or (B) too little activity of the system that dissolves blood clots as they form (the fibrinolytic system);
+- You have an imbalance between the two systems that keep the clotting process in your blood in check; either (A) too much activity of the proteins and blood platelets that form clots (the procoagulant system), or (B) too little activity of the system that dissolves blood clots as they form (the fibrinolytic system);

-- there is trauma to the blood vessel wall, as may occur after a bone fracture or in thoracic outlet obstruction (see discussion below);
+- You have trauma to a blood vessel wall, like you might have after a bone fracture or in thoracic outlet obstruction (see discussion below);

-- blood return from the extremities to the heart is impaired, such as when sitting with bent legs in cramped positions for a prolonged period of time;
+- Your blood return from your arms and legs to your heart is impaired or not functioning properly, like when you sit with your legs bent in a cramped positions for a prolonged period of time;

-- the blood is “thicker” than usual, as occurs when an athlete is dehydrated, using the drug erythropoietin (EPO), or has received excessive blood transfusions (blood doping).
+- Your blood is “thicker” than usual, which occurs when athletes are dehydrated, using the drug erythropoietin (EPO), or receiving excessive blood transfusions (blood doping).

-Unfortunately, there are few studies investigating the influence that physical training has on blood clot formation and dissolution.
-So, the exact net effect of training on this equilibrium is unknown.
-It is known, for example, that blood levels of the clotting protein “factor VIII” increase with exercise and that the elevation persists during recovery.
+Unfortunately, few studies exist that investigate the influence of physical training on blood clot formation and dissolution.
+So, we don’t know the exact net effect of training on this clotting balance mechanism.
+We do know, for example, that blood levels of the clotting protein Factor VIII increase with exercise and that the elevation persists during recovery.
 Theoretically, this could lead to an increased risk of blood clots in athletes.
 However, data also indicate that the fibrinolytic system that dissolves blood clots is overactive in people who exercise.
-With this over activity present, the athlete would be protected from having a blood clot.
-Yet, the net effect of these changes in the athlete is not known.
+With this over activity, athletes would be protected from having a blood clot.
+Yet, we do not know the net effect of these changes in athletes.

-A detailed scientific discussion of the coagulation issues relevant to exercise and training can be found in a recently published review (reference 1).
+You can find a detailed scientific discussion of the coagulation issues relevant to exercise and training in a published review listed as reference 1.
 However, the conclusions are sparse and vague, because of a lack of data and conflicting results from different studies.